mcgill-a/extract-osm-roads/README.md

 npm install
 ```

-To download JSON file with all roads in the area that matches your search query:
+To generate a search query that matches all roads in an area:

 ```
 node 0.get-search-query.js Edinburgh
 ```

+Run the query on https://overpass-turbo.eu/

+Export the results as .JSON using "raw data directly from Overpass API"

-To convert it to binary format of a graph:
+To convert it to the binary format of a graph:

 ```
 node 1.save-roads-graph.js data/edinburgh.json